rahulreghunath/Zoho/README.md

         php artisan vendor:publish

-After that set your Zoho CRM authentication key inside zoho.php file inside config folder and you are goo to go
+After that set your Zoho CRM authentication key inside zoho.php file inside config folder and you are good to go